mgifford/drupal-security/src/web-server.rst

   SSLCipherSuite ECDH+AESGCM:DH+AESGCM:ECDH+AES256:DH+AES256:ECDH+AES128:DH+AES:ECDH+3DES:DH+3DES:RSA+AESGCM:RSA+AES:RSA+3DES:!aNULL:!MD5:!DSS

-After restarting Apache, you can check the SSL information in a browser by double clicking on the lock icon in the address bar on https:// sites to get information on the encryption channel and confirm it's using TLS.
+After restarting Apache, you can check the SSL information in a browser by double clicking on the lock icon in the address bar on HTTPS sites to get information on the encryption channel and confirm it's using TLS.

 There are other approaches like that suggested by `Remy van Elst`_, but